Improve your lyric writing by developing your songwriting skills, learning new techniques, and naturally building a songwriter’s tool kit.

 It's not enough to merely know that a verse doesn't work.
 You have to work out why.

 Spend some time working on how you learn.
 Take notes.
 Draft some lines.
 You'll notice a theme.
 Writing.

-Critiquing skills are the most important tool in your songwriter's tool box.
+Critiquing skills are the most important tool in your songwriter's toolbox.
 This is primarily because they promote understanding and they touch on or benefit virtually all aspects of writing a song.
 Critique allows you to develop your analysis skills, your awareness of how the lyric works, and why some bits don't.
-It cements your understanding, and ultimately allows you to edit effectively.
-Longer term critiquing will allow you to more effectively plan a lyric, resulting in better quality lyrics, which are written faster, more cohesively and more of your lyrics will make it through to finished songs.
+It cements your understanding and ultimately allows you to edit effectively.
+Longer-term critiquing will allow you to more effectively plan a lyric, resulting in better quality lyrics, which are written faster, and more cohesively and more of your lyrics will make it through to finished songs.

 Critiquing the work of others is vital!

 Why?
-Well to begin with, critiquing your own work does not expose you to new ideas and mechanisms.
-Critiquing your own work is always colored by your own personal attachments to lines, schemes, forms and perspective.
+Well, to begin with, critiquing your own work does not expose you to new ideas and mechanisms.
+Critiquing your own work is always colored by your own personal attachments to lines, schemes, forms, and perspectives.

 Try new things, and learn from them.
 Keep notes on what works, and what doesn't.